Virginia Heritage Grain Project

 Our Progress Thus Far

-- 1. Fall 2023, we planted 13 heritage varieties of wheat, rye, and barley at two Virginia Tech locations
+- Fall 2023: Planted 13 heritage wheat, rye, and barley varieties at two Virginia Tech sites; harvested and assessed data

-- 2. Spring 2024, we completed small batch distillation samples for eight heritage varieties of corn, wheat, and rye
+- Spring 2024: Completed small batch distillation samples for eight heritage varieties of corn, wheat, and rye

 - a.
-These samples were placed in the hands of our ten-person sensory panelists for evaluation
+These samples were placed in the hands of our eight-person sensory panelists for evaluation

 - b.
-The sample assessments have been curated and are currently being analyzed
+The sample assessments have been curated and have been analyzed

-- 3. Spring 2024, we planted 22 unique varieties of heritage corn spread out between two Virginia Tech research stations and also two private farms
+- Spring 2024: Planted (and harvested Fall 2024) 22 unique varieties of heritage corn spread out between two Virginia Tech research stations and two private farms

 Why Virginia?